 They say the early bird gets the worm . . . well, so do the trout!
-Purchase a three-day, $8.00 fishing license to fish in the designated Mountain Heritage Trout Waters in Waynesville and Maggie Valley.
+Purchase an inexpensive three-day fishing license to fish in the designated Mountain Heritage Trout Waters in Waynesville and Maggie Valley.
 This special three-day license can be purchased online at www.ncwildlife.org or by telephone Monday– Friday, 8 a.m.–5 p.m. at (888) 248-6834.
 Did you forget your fishing pole and tackle box?
 No worries!
-Stop by the Haywood County Visitor Center and pick up a free tackle box filled with six lures/flies and you can borrow either a fly rod or a spinner rod.
+Stop by the Haywood County Visitor Center in Maggie Valley and pick up a free tackle box filled with six lures/flies and you can borrow either a fly rod or a spinner rod.

 Purchase Knob Hike

 Swing by the Haywood County Visitor Center in Maggie Valley and pick up a Purchase Knob Hiking Guide.
 This beautifully illustrated map was created by a local certified naturalist and highlights one of Haywood County’s best hiking gems.
-Purchase Knob offers a wide range of biodiversity and other appealing aspects all encompassed in a four-hour or less walk.
+Purchase Knob, located in the Great Smoky Mountains National Park, offers a wide range of biodiversity and other appealing aspects all encompassed in a four-hour or less walk.
 Its winter accessibility, summer butterfly and wildflower abundance, and amazing panoramas make Purchase Knob the perfect hike.
 The grade ranges from Easy to Moderate.

 Spend your evening with an adventure to see the reintroduced elk of Cataloochee Valley, most visible during dawn and dusk.
 The valley is one the most remote parts of the Great Smoky Mountains National Park and is rich in mountain history and beauty.
 The area is laced with abundant wildflowers and wildlife including elk, white-tailed deer, black bears, wild turkey, butterflies and many species of birds.
 The tranquil scenery is sure to inspire the inner artist in everyone.
-With several hiking trails, streams for fishing and preserved buildings from the early 1900s, there is plenty to explore in the valley.
+With several hiking trails, streams for fishing (make sure you have a valid fishing license) and preserved buildings from the early 1900s, there is plenty to explore in the valley.

-The above itinerary is a SAMPLE itinerary.
-Other attractions and activities can be substituted based on your preferences and the current seasonality to create a unique itinerary for your next visit.
+The above itinerary is a SAMPLE.
+Other attractions and activities can be substituted based on your preferences and the current season to create a unique itinerary for your next visit.